Development and extension of a monochromatic neutron beamline for neutron polarimetry device characterization at the Spallation Neutron Source: Neutron Polarimetry Device Characterization

 \subsection{Mezei Spin Flipper}

 The Mezei spin flipper is a diabatic device designed to invert the spin state of polarized neutrons by applying a strong transverse magnetic field relative to the guide field~\cite{Mezei1972}.
 The flipper consists of a rectangular solenoid coil (constructed from aluminum ribbon wire), an outer coil for guide field cancellation, permanent magnets for field return, and orthogonal shim coils for fine adjustment.
 When powered, the solenoid coil generates a magnetic field perpendicular to the neutron beam’s guide field.
 As neutrons traverse the flipper, the transverse field induces a torque on their magnetic moment, causing a spin rotation of $n\pi$ radians, where $n$ is an odd integer.
 The flipping efficiency depends on the field strength, neutron velocity, and coil geometry.
+The Mezei spin flipper used for this characterization is shown in figure~\ref{fig:flipper_photo}.

 The Mezei flipper utilized for this polarimetry measurement was installed downstream of the supermirror neutron polarizer, with its axis aligned perpendicular to the beam direction.
 The flipping coil current was adjusted, allowing for systematic sweeps to identify the optimal flipping ratio.
 The outer coil cancels the guide field, ensuring a purely transverse field during the flip.
 Performance was evaluated by measuring the transmission of neutrons through a downstream spin analyzer (e.g., $^{3}$He cell) as a function of flipping coil current.
 The flipping ratio (high/low transmission) and flipping efficiency are extracted from these measurements.
-Figure~\ref{fig:SF_test} shows the neutron count rate from the flipper as a function of sweeping the solenoid coil current.
-The results demonstrated flipping efficiency of 0.93 for 8.9\AA\ neutrons.
-The flipping ratio exceeded 1.7 for 8.9\AA\ neutrons, indicating robust spin contrast.
-Higher coil currents yield more efficient flipping, and the device supports multiple spin turns for enhanced performance.
+Figure~\ref{fig:SF_test} shows the transmitted neutron count rate as a function of the solenoid coil current for a guide-field cancellation current of -17.5 A. The oscillatory dependence reflects the varying spin rotation angle produced by the flipper as the transverse field is changed.
+An operating point was selected to maximize spin contrast for 8.9~\AA\ neutrons.
+From these scans, we obtained a flipping efficiency of 0.93 and a flipping ratio greater than 1.7, demonstrating robust spin flipping as well as the ability to perform multiple spin turns under the beamline operating conditions.